PeterMacDonnell/Byte/client/README.md

 * [GitHub Repo](https://github.com/styleguidist/react-styleguidist)
 * [Documentation](https://react-styleguidist.js.org/docs/getting-started.html)

-## Publishing Components to npm

-Create React App doesn't provide any built-in functionality to publish a component to npm.
-If you're ready to extract a component from your project so other people can use it, we recommend moving it to a separate directory outside of your project and then using a tool like [nwb](https://github.com/insin/nwb#react-components-and-libraries) to prepare it for publishing.

 ## Making a Progressive Web App

 By default, the production build is a fully functional, offline-first